Pabl01802/rn-swapi/README.md

 ## 💎Features💎

-- **Browsing Star Wars movies**: App allows you to browse Star Wars mowvies from SWAPI.
+- **Browsing Star Wars movies**: App allows you to browse Star Wars movies from SWAPI.
   It also has search bar so you can search for movie you want.
 - **Movie information**: Each movie has its subpage where you can see opening crawl from it.
 - **Watch later list**: You can save movies to the "Watch later list" so you can see what movies you saved.